Data Contract CLI

 │ [default: no-logs] │

-│ --json --no-json Print test results │
+│ --json Print test results as JSON │

-│ as JSON to stdout. │
+│ to stdout. │

-│ --fail-on TEXT Minimum severity │
+│ --fail-on [warning|error|never] Minimum severity that │

-│ that causes a │
+│ causes a non-zero exit │

-│ 'warning', 'error', │
+│ code. │

 │ [default: error] │

-│ --ssl-verification --no-ssl-verific… SSL verification │
+│ --ssl-verification --no-ssl-verification SSL verification when │

-│ when publishing the │
+│ publishing the data │

 │ [default: │